TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --array=0-1
 ```

-These directives are *not* providing for four CPU cores to be divided for the simultaneous processing of two subjects; it is providing for *each of two subjects to be processed by four cores apiece*.
-If each subject needs two CPU cores to run its processing script, we have just overserved this job by 100%.
+These directives are *not* providing for four CPU cores to be divided among two subjects; it is providing for *each subject to be processed by four cores apiece*.
+If each script needs two cores, we have just overserved this job by 100%.
 Correctly, we would want:

 ``` bash
 #SBATCH --cpus-per-task=2